-The Governmental Accounting Standards Board (GASB) has issued Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions (GASB 54) requires governmental type fund balance amounts to be properly reported within one of the fund balance categories list below:
+The Governmental Accounting Standards Board (GASB) has issued Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions (GASB 54).
+This Statement defines the different fund balance categories that a governmental entity must use for financial reporting purposes in its governmental fund types.

+GASB 54 requires governmental type fund balance amounts to be properly reported within one of the fund balance categories list below: